Michael Francis Burbidge

-Michael Francis Burbidge (born June 16, 1957) is an American Catholic prelate who has served as bishop of Arlington in Virginia since 2016.
+Michael Francis Burbidge (born June 16, 1957) is an American Catholic prelate who serves as bishop of Arlington in Virginia.
 He previously served as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 2002 to 2006 and as bishop of Raleigh in North Carolina from 2006 to 2016.
 He served as chair of the Pro-Life Activities for the U.S. Conference of Catholic Bishops (USCCB) from 2022 to 2024.

 Biography

 Early life and education

-Michael Burbidge was born on June 16, 1957, in Philadelphia, Pennsylvania, to Francis and Shirley (Lilley) Burbidge.
+Burbidge was born on June 16, 1957, in Philadelphia, Pennsylvania, to Francis and Shirley (Lilley) Burbidge.
 He has a brother, Francis Burbidge.
 Upon being confirmed, Michael Burbidge chose Francis as his confirmation name.
 As a teenager, he worked at a Sears department store.

 Burbidge graduated from Cardinal O'Hara High School in Springfield, Pennsylvania, in 1975.
 Having decided to become a priest, he entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
 He obtained a Bachelor of Arts degree in philosophy and a Master of Theology degree from St. Charles.
 He also holds a Master of Education degree in educational administration from Villanova University in Villanova, Pennsylvania, and a Doctor of Education degree from Immaculata University in East Whiteland Township, Pennsylvania.